The Seed of the Sacred Fig: Background

 In the past, director Mohammad Rasoulof had repeatedly violated Iranian censorship regulations with his films and was given three prison sentences as well as bans on working and leaving the country.
 In 2020, his film There Is No Evil won the top prize at the 70th Berlin International Film Festival, where it was awarded in his absence.

 Rasoulof was originally scheduled to take part in the 2023 Cannes Film Festival as a jury member of the Un Certain Regard section.
 However, he was arrested in July 2022 after criticizing the government's crackdown on protestors in the southwestern city of Abadan over a deadly building collapse.
 He was temporarily released from prison in February 2023 due to his health.
 Rasoulof was later pardoned and sentenced to a year in prison and a two-year ban on leaving Iran for "propaganda against the regime."

 Following the Cannes selection announcement, the Iranian authorities interrogated the cast and crew, banning them from leaving the country, and pressuring them to convince Rasoulof to withdraw the film from the festival line-up.
 On 8 May 2024, Rasoulof's lawyer announced that the director had been sentenced to eight years in prison as well as flogging, a fine and confiscation of his property.

-Shortly after, Rasoulof and some cast and crew members managed to flee to Europe.
+Shortly after, Rasoulof and some cast (including Mahsa Rostami, Setareh Maleki, and Niousha Akhshi) and crew members managed to flee to Europe.
 Rasoulof described his 28-day escape from Iran as an "exhausting, long, complicated, and anguishing journey".
 He traveled on foot between border villages, ultimately arriving in a town with a German consulate which identified him using his fingerprints and issued him a temporary travel document which he used to travel to Germany.
 Rasoulof and part of the cast and crew attended the film's red carpet at Cannes on 24 May 2024.
 During his appearance, he held two photographs displaying the actors Soheila Golestani and Missagh Zareh, both of whom have been unable to leave Iran.